Why it’s time to embrace the sharing economy

 It is characterized by the sharing of a product or service by multiple consumers who contribute their share of the cost, which otherwise by themselves they might not have been able to afford.
 Conversely, since there are multiple consumers participating in the transaction, the provider earns more than they would through a single consumer.

-Another industry that has been disrupted by the sharing economy is that of office space leasing - where co-working is fast emerging as the go-to option.
-While co-working is not strictly a part of the sharing economy but instead its cousin - the ‘access economy’, the principles remain rather similar.
+Another industry that has been disrupted by the sharing economy is that of office space leasing – where co-working, flexible, shared office spaces & customised offices are fast emerging as the go-to option.
+While co-working is not strictly a part of the sharing economy but instead its cousin – the ‘access economy’, the principles remain rather similar.

 In a true sharing economy, the transaction would be entirely among peers, who take turns to be the providers and consumers.
 Whereas in the access economy, there is a clear distinction between the provider and the consumers.
 The benefits remain largely the same though, and for this article, we shall refer to co-working as a part of the sharing economy.